Chinese nationals can still buy property in Australia!

-- ANZ received many application from foreigners when Westpac left the market and were forced to change their policies as a result.
+- ANZ received many applications from foreigners when Westpac left the market and were forced to change their policies as a result.

 - National Australia Bank (NAB) didn’t pull out completely but their policy is so restrictive that most Chinese investors can’t qualify.

-Second-tier banks like Suncorp, Bankwest, ING and ME Bank haven’t lent to foreign investors for some time.
+Apart from them, some second-tier banks haven’t lent to foreign investors for some time.

-The likes of the US Dollar, the Great British Pound (GBP) and the Euro are still acceptable but the Chinese Yuan is no longer accepted.
+The likes of the US Dollar, the Great British Pound (GBP) and the Euro are still acceptable but only a handful of lenders accept the Chinese Yuan.